ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_schematic_footprint.rst

       Altium - SamacSys.

 At this point, the SamacSys lib can be reused or the respective symbols with the corresponding footprint can be stored in a temporary lib.
 Afterwards you have to continue with the instructions:
-Components are included in other schematic and footprint libraries with other components
+Components are included in other schematic and footprint libraries with other components.